argonautproject/provider-directory/pages/_includes/argo-location-search.md

 **Example:** GET [base]/Location?address-postalcode=48104

-*Support:*  Mandatory to suppport search by address.
+*Support:*  Mandatory to support search by address.

 *Implementation Notes:* Search based on text address [(how to search by string)].